factorial-io/phabalicious/docs/scotty.md

 To use Scotty integration, you need:
 - A running Scotty server
-- Access token for authentication
+- Authentication (OAuth or access token)
 - `scottyctl` CLI tool installed and accessible

 ## Basic Configuration